NightFury0109/NightFury0109/README.md

 ## About Me

-Passionate full-stack web & blockchain developer with 8+ years of experience in flexible and scalable websites/applications.
-Willing and able to work remotely.
+Passionate Full Stack Web & Blockchain Engineer with 8+ years of experience in creating scalable websites/applications.
+Open to remote work.

 - 🌍 I'm based in American and Asia
 - 🏢 I'm currently working at CodeCharley in New York